-In the continuing saga of Mac malware, we now focus on a problem where a specific app seeks control of Safari or an entirely different app or program.
+In the continuing saga of Mac malware, we now focus on a problem where a specific app seeks control of Safari browser or an entirely different app or program.
 Using your Mac, you might find this message pop up:

 “Finder.app” wants access to control “Safari.app.”
 Allowing control will provide access to documents and data in “Safari.app”, and to perform actions within that app.